Montana’s End-of-Life Registry

 You cannot file or change an advance directive online.
 To register a directive, you must be at least 18 years of age.

 - Complete your advance directive.
-You may use the directive form or any other version that meets the requirements specified in Montana law.
+You may use the directive form (Spanish version) or any other version that meets the requirements specified in Montana law.
 Regardless of the format, directives must be signed by two witnesses.

 - Standard privacy – allows access by the person who filed the directive, registered health care providers and anyone with that person’s Social Security number, birth date and mother’s maiden name, or with the name and access code.